 (E) Each PCSA and PCPA operating an adoption program shall submit the following aggregate data to ODJFS by completing the JFS 01420 "Multiethnic Placement Act Corrective Action and Resolution Plan Data Collection Requirements" (rev.1/2015).
 The data shall be submitted to ODJFS by March first of every even numbered year.

-(1) The number of adoptive matches made on children in the agency's permanent custody which were accepted by the family to whom the child was presented.
+(1) The number of adoptive matches made with children in the agency's permanent custody which were accepted by the family to whom the child was presented.

-(2) The number of adoptive matches made on children in the agency's permanent custody which were rejected by the family.
-Those rejected would include, but is not limited to, matches where the family and child began pre-placement visits; however, the family decided not to accept the child.
+(2) The number of adoptive matches made with children in the agency's permanent custody which were declined by the family.
+Those declined would include, but is not limited to, matches where the family and child began pre-placement visits; however, the family decided not to accept the child.

 (1) Prohibit denying any person the opportunity to become a foster caregiver or an adoptive parent on the basis of race, color or national origin of that person, or of the child involved; or delaying or denying any placement of a child in foster care or for adoption on the basis of the race, color or national origin of the foster caregiver(s), of the adoptive parent(s) or of the child involved.

 (2) Include enforcement requirements to be used whenever an agency employee or contractor engages in discriminatory acts, policies, or practices involving race, color, or national origin in the foster care or adoption process as determined by ODJFS upon completion of the investigation conducted pursuant to rule 5101:2-33-03 of the Administrative Code.

 (a) The enforcement requirements shall include standards governing penalties, sanctions, and other disciplinary actions, which may include suspension and/or removal, to be applied in accordance with applicable employment law and union contracts.